vebarina/todo-app/README.md

 # Welcome to my todo app! 👋

-I have recently started learning **JavaScript** and **React**, and I wanted to create simple projects to learn more while actually *doing*.
-This todo app is the second of a series of other apps I intend to build to get more experience and skills, which will help me be ready for real world projects.
-You can check out my first app (notes app) here: https://github.com/vebarina/notes-app
+I have recently started learning **JavaScript** and **React**, and wanted to create simple projects to learn more while actually *doing*.
+This todo app is the second of a series of other apps I intend to build to get more experience and skills, which will help me to be ready for real world projects.
+You can check out my first project here: https://github.com/vebarina/notes-app

 In this app, you have the ability to **create** new todos, **mark** them as **complete**, **edit** them, **delete** them and **search** for specific ones.